wearefine/fae/docs/index.md

 ---

-# Devise Action Mailer Configureation
+# Devise Action Mailer Configuration

 In order for Fae's password reset email function to work you need to make sure you application can send mail and set a default url option for ActionMailer in each `config/environments/*env.rb` file.